MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 * Soft delete is supported for native tables and materialized views.
 It isn't supported for external tables.

 * Before running soft delete, verify the predicate by running a query and checking that the results match the expected outcome.
-You can also run the command in `whatif` mode, that returns the number of records that are expected to be deleted.
+You can also run the command in `whatif` mode, which returns the number of records that are expected to be deleted.

 * Don't run multiple parallel soft delete operations on the same table, as this may result in failures of some or all the commands.
 However, it's possible to run multiple parallel soft delete operations on different tables.